-Field Description Color (2 bytes) The color field is a hardware generated tag indicating the result of a filtering or classification operation.
-This field l is divided into the following: Bit Description 0-5 Receive stream number (0-63) 6-13 Filter match bits (bit6 = filter0, bit7 = filter1 and so on).
-14 hlb0 (CRC calculation) output bit.
-15 hlb1 (parity calculation) output bit.
-Offset (1 byte) Number of bytes not captured from the start of the frame.
-This is typically used to skip link layer headers when they are not required in order to save bandwidth and space. nis field is currently not implemented; contents should be disregarded.
-Pad (1 byte) The Ethernet frame begins immediately after the pad byte so that the layer 3 [IP] header is 32-bit aligned.
+Field Description color (2 bytes) The color field is a hardware generated tag indicating the result of a filtering or classification operation.
+This field is This field is divided into the following: Bit Description 0-3 Hash Value 4-16 IPF Color Offset (1 byte) to skip link space. bytes that were not captured from the start of the frame.
+This is typically used a layer headers when they are not required in order to save bandwidth and scurrently not implemented; contents should be disregarded.
+Pad (1 byte) The Color Ethernet frame begins immediately after the pad byte so that the layer 3 [IP] header is 32-bit aligned.
 This is typically used to skip link layer headers when they are not required in order to save bandwidth and space.
-Payload (bytes of record) Payload = rlen - ERF header (16 bytes) - Extension headers (optional) - Padding (2 bytes)
+Payload (bytes of record) Payload = rlen - ERF header (16 bytes) - Extension headers (optional) - Protocol header (2 bytes)